 It’s hard for parents to deal with a baby crying.
 Now your older child has to as well.
-Here’s how to help your older child handle a new baby crying.
+Here’s how to help your child handle a baby crying.

 The weeks after I brought the twins home tested my patience.
 Sure, I was a second-time mom so I learned from my mistakes and knew the newborn madness would get easier.

 Still, it took my older son a few weeks to adjust to his brothers, and a few more after that to adjust to their crying.

 Welcoming a new baby—and all his crying glory—is hard enough for us parents.
 Now imagine your older child hearing his baby brother’s cries, over and over, day after day.